top of page

 Uncovering what really motivates fraud at the top—beyond the classic triangle.

 The Fraud Triangle, long a staple in audit training, focuses on three classic elements: Pressure, Opportunity, and Rationalization.
 While effective in many occupational fraud cases, this model can fall short in explaining the actions of high-ranking executives who already have access, authority, and insulation from oversight.
 When used alone, it may not fully capture the complexity of their motivations.
+Most financial statement frauds are committed by senior executives that are better understood by looking at Money, Ideology, Coercion, and Ego (M.I.C.E.).

 Tom Coughlin’s case illustrates this dynamic perfectly.
 Despite earning millions in salary, bonuses, and stock options, he orchestrated an elaborate expense fraud scheme that involved misusing gift cards, falsifying travel reimbursements, and manipulating internal systems to conceal personal expenditures.
 These schemes were not executed alone—Coughlin relied on a “sidekick” to prepare fake vouchers, mislabel transactions, and bypass internal controls.